 Conference travel costs include funds for lodging, meals, airfare, etc. as needed for the conferences attended by MCSU personnel with a total of \$49,850.00.
 Five employees will attend the FMCSA budget meeting at a yet to be determined location.
-Five employees will attend the CVSA conferences in the spring of 2019 (San Antonio, Texas) and the National Conference in the fall of 2019 (Biloxi, Mississippi).
+MCSU employees will attend CVSA conferences in the spring of 2020 and the National Conference in the fall of 2020.
 Two employees will participate in the Inspector Championship (NAIC) in a location to be determined.
+MCSU personnel will also attend the annual MCSAP-ITD planning meeting, CVSA Data Manaement Quality Workshop and the COHMED and any other conferences or workshops deemed necessary.